MicrosoftDocs/azure-docs/articles/container-apps/networking.md

 ---
-title: Use a virtual network in an Azure Container Apps environment
+title: Use a virtual network in an Azure Container Apps Preview environment
 description: Learn how to provide a VNET to an Azure Container Apps environment.
 services: app-service
 author: craigshoemaker